-- Less than 1%.
+Less than 1%.

-The number of shares beneficially owned, controlled or directed, directly or indirectly, by Onex Corporation ("Onex") includes 945,010 MVS held by a wholly-owned subsidiary of Onex.
-814,546 of the MVS beneficially owned by Onex are subject to options granted to certain officers of Onex pursuant to certain Onex management investment plans, which options may be exercised upon specified dispositions by Onex (directly or indirectly) of Celestica's securities, with respect to which Onex has the right to vote or direct the vote ("MIP Options"), including 688,807 MIP Options granted to Gerald W. Schwartz (each of which MVS will, upon exercise of such options, be automatically converted into an SVS.

-The number of shares beneficially owned, or controlled or directed, directly or indirectly, by Onex as described in footnote 1 above.
+- (1) The number of shares beneficially owned, controlled or directed, directly or indirectly, by Onex Corporation ("Onex") includes 945,010 MVS held by a wholly-owned subsidiary of Onex.
+814,546 of the MVS beneficially owned by Onex are subject to options granted to certain officers of Onex pursuant to certain Onex management investment plans, which options may be exercised upon specified dispositions by Onex (directly or indirectly) of Celestica's securities, with respect to which Onex has the right to vote or direct the vote ("MIP Options"), including 688,807 MIP Options granted to Gerald W. Schwartz (each of which MVS will, upon exercise of such options, be automatically converted into an SVS). - (2) The number of shares beneficially owned, or controlled or directed, directly or indirectly, by Mr. Schwartz consists of 120,657 SVS owned by a company controlled by Mr. Schwartz and all of the 18,600,193 MVS and 397,045 SVS beneficially owned, controlled or directed, directly or indirectly, by Onex as described in footnote 1 above.
 Mr. Schwartz is the Chairman of the Board, President and Chief Executive Officer of Onex.
 In addition, he indirectly owns multiple voting shares of Onex carrying the right to elect a majority of the Onex board of directors.
-Accordingly, under applicable securities laws, Mr. Schwartz is deemed to be the beneficial owner of the Celestica shares owned by Onex, Mr. Schwartz has advised the Corporation, however, that he disclaims beneficial ownership of the shares held by Onex.

-The number of shares reported as held by Letko, Brosseau & Associates Inc. is based on the Schedule 13G/A it filed with the United States Securities and Exchange Commission on January 28, 2020, reporting ownership as of December 31, 2019.
+Accordingly, under applicable securities laws, Mr. Schwartz is deemed to be the beneficial owner of the Celestica shares owned by Onex; Mr. Schwartz has advised the Corporation, however, that he disclaims beneficial ownership of the shares held by Onex. - (3) The number of shares reported as held by Letko, Brosseau & Associates Inc. is based on the Schedule 13G/A it filed with the United States Securities and Exchange Commission on January 28, 2020, reporting ownership as of December 31, 2019.